 WITHSCORES option.
 It does, however, accept the

-To find out how many members are in a given sorted set (or, in other words, to determine its cardinality), use the
+To find out how many members are in a given sorted set (in other words, to determine its cardinality), use the

 zcard command.
 The following example shows how many members are held in the

 faveGuitarists key from the first section of this guide:

 - zcard faveGuitarists

 zcount can tell you how many elements are held within a given sorted set that fall within a range of scores.
 The first number following the key is the start of the range and the second one is the end of the range: